manjav/particular/README.md

 ---

 ### - Installation
-Add `Particular` to your pubspec.yaml file:
+Add `particular` to your pubspec.yaml file:
 For detailed installation instructions, refer to the [installation guide](https://pub.dev/packages/particular/install) on pub.dev.
 <br>